 Since human languages can be limiting in themselves, some readers have issues communicating specific types of information.
 Remember, if you are tired or overly emotional, it might be best to take a break and return to the reading at a later time.

-A big part of a tarot reading involves your intuition and connecting with the energy of the question and the meaning in the cards.
-A reader, whether it’s you or someone who you have hired, may not connect completely and therefore misinterpret the cards.
+A big part of tarot reading involves your intuition and connecting with the energy of the question and the meaning in the cards.
+A reader, whether it’s you or someone you have hired, may not connect completely and therefore misinterpret the cards.

 #4 You Shouldn’t Know

 Sometimes, we might not be meant to know something, so the cards won’t let us know.
 There are times when we ask specific questions, but it might not be in our best interest to know the answers to these questions.

 If you’ve done a tarot card reading before and a week later lost your job, but you were never warned, don’t blame the reader for not seeing the possibility.